 Over to You

-You’ll still want to have a donation form on your website as most donations will come this way.
-An optimized donation page is also recommended.
+You’ll still want to have a donation form on your website as most donations will come this way, ensure it’s optimized and follows established best practices.

 Take a look at our nonprofit blog for more fundraising advice and tips on maximizing your donations.